inthedepthsofitall/minis/README.md

 ##### minis
-mini project with a list of different functions,
+mini project with a list of different functions, and
 @calc_auto_probs

  def bracket_combinations(numbers):